Town of Creston Council 2018-2022

 Mayor Ron Toyota

 Mayor Toyota, is currently serving his fourth term as Mayor of Creston.
 His previous leadership roles were Chairman of the Board of Governors of the College of The Rockies in Cranbrook with campuses in Creston, Golden, Fernie, Invermere and Kimberley.
 President of the Creston Valley Rotary Club, President of the Creston Valley Regional Airport Society, President of the Cranbrook Golf Club and President of the United Way of Cranbrook.

 Ron and his wife, Judy were married in 1969 and they have 3 children and 5 grandchildren.
-They enjoy living at their home on Kootenay Lake and both like golfing and curling in the Creston Valley.
+They enjoy living at their home on Kootenay Lake and both have enjoyed golfing and curling in the Creston Valley.